ouspg/PrivacyAndSocialEngineering/4.Open-source_intelligence/README.md

 - Has this address spent the block reward they received?

-**Maltego** is a great tool for blockchain tracing.
+**[Maltego](https://docs.maltego.com/support/solutions/articles/15000008703-client-requirements)** is a great tool for blockchain tracing.
-It let's you to create a tree like structure out of inbound and outbound transactions from different addresses.
+It lets you create a tree-like structure out of inbound and outbound transactions from different addresses.
 It also requires registration.